pendyaladhanush/TO-DO-List-App/README.md

 Creating a graphical user interface (GUI) with tkinter or PyQt.
 License
 This project is licensed under the MIT License.
 Feel free to use and modify it as needed.

+Let me know if you'd like to add or modify anything! 😊